Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Stability and Convergence of Abstract Galerkin Discretizations

 We start by considering a generic finite-dimensional subspace $V_h \subset \HOneT$.
 The corresponding Galerkin approximation $u_h \in V_h$ to the exact solution $u \in \HOneT$ of \eqref{eq:S_k_minus_problem} is given by

-The key approximation properties of $V_h$ are captured by the following two quantities for $m \ge 1$ and $\gamma > 0$ and the (fixed) tubular neighborhood $T$ of $\Gamma$ given as the intersection of the two tubular neighborhoods given by \ref{WP4} and \ref{AP3}:
+The convergence analysis of the Galerkin method is based on a duality argument and thus hinges on the ability of $V_h$ to approximate solution to the (adjoint) Helmholtz problem.
+Following previous works on the subject \cite{chaumontfrelet-nicaise19,lafontaine-spence-wunsch_2020,melenk-sauter10,sauter06,schatz74}, the key approximation properties of $V_h$ are encoded in real numbers $\eta$, called approximation factors.
+Specifically, for $m \ge 1$, $\gamma > 0$, and the (fixed) tubular neighborhood $T$ of $\Gamma$ given as the intersection of the two tubular neighborhoods given by \ref{WP4} and \ref{AP3}, these adjoint approximation factors $\etaF{m}$, $\etaA{\gamma}$ are defined as follows:

 To ease the presentation, we introduce the projection

 \begin{lemma} Let $u \in \HOneT$ and assume that $u_h \in V_h$ satisfies

 Then, the estimate